jenkinsci/appscan-plugin/doc/README.md

             - **Path**: Enter the local path to the Manual explore data, to use as part of a new scan.
               For example: "C:\samplefileName.dast.config".
               Supported Manual explore file formats are: EXD, HAR, DAST.CONFIG, and CONFIG.
-       - **Additonal Options**: If selected, the following option is available.
+       - **More Options**: If selected, the following option is available.
             - **Designated Agent Server**: Select the agent server to execute the job.
               Default will be considered in absence of any selection.
-      -  **Suspend job until security analysis completes:** If selected, the Jenkins job will pause until security analysis has completed and the results have been retrieved.
+      -  **Do not execute the next steps in the Jenkins job sequence, until AppScan security analysis completes.:** If selected, the Jenkins job will pause until security analysis has completed and the results have been retrieved.
 If unselected, the job will continue once the scan has been submitted to the analysis service.
-      - **Fail build if:** If selected, the Jenkins job will fail if the finding count(s) exceed the specified thresholds (see below).
+      - **Fail the build if one of the following conditions apply:** If selected, the Jenkins job will fail if the finding count(s) exceed the specified thresholds (see below).
         -   **Add Condition:** Allows you to add thresholds for the number of findings that will cause a build to fail.
 You can specify